SANDAG/landuse_prep_tool/README.md

 2. Estimate regression models to predict the number of free and paid spaces in an MGRA.
 3. Create household, person, and land use inputs for running ABM.

-Unless there are changes to the network or inventory, only the third step needs to be run.
+Unless there are changes to the base year network or inventory, only the third step needs to be run.

 A dictionary of the settings in config.yaml can be found [here](settings_dictionary.md).